 “Well, I had made up my mind to it that I would watch just one more night, which was last night.
 And there he was.
 So again I concealed myself in a doorway.
 And then… well, I must have been struck over the head.
 I know nothing more – I woke to find myself as you saw me.”

 “So that’s how they got your keys?” asked Harry.

 “Oh no – those I had left safe at home in my strongbox.
-I believe, from what I overheard, that they had a key.
-I can only surmise that when he worked for us, Vigus had access to a key and somehow was able to copy it.”
+I believe, from what I overheard, that they had keys.
+I can only surmise that when he worked for us, Vigus had access to them and somehow was able to copy them.”